cryptohashhash/minerexchange/README.md

 **Scenario:** User visits their profile page
 - Given I'm a logged in User
 - When I go to my profile page
-- Then I do not see a 'message reader' button
+- Then I do not see a 'add message/feedback' button

 ---